Visual Arts Administration (ARVA-GE)

 Typically offered Spring term of even numbered years

-An introduction to understanding the investment potential of art & the art market.
-The course starts with a brief history of art as an asset class, then moves to exploring the various ways to construct viable art investment strategies as well as to track performance & return on investment.
-The importance of trend & opportunity identification is examined.
+Students examine the investment potential of art in the art market.
+Students explore the history of art as an asset class, how to construct art investment strategies and how to track performance and return on investment, including the importance of discerning trends and opportunites.

 Grading: Grad Steinhardt Graded